Myofascial Release in Dorset

 – Myofascial Release and scar tissue >

-Myofascial Release can also be used alongside Neuro Health Coaching to help you explore and address the emotional factors involved in chronic pain.
+Myofascial Release provides a gateway via the body (the soma) for emotional factors to be addressed and resolved.
+Emotional Processing can be used to dive deeper and to help you explore and address the emotional factors involved in your chronic pain.

 Rehabilitation for chronic pain